 To specify the identity provider to be used for agent authentication

-1. Select App integration from the tabbed view, scroll to the bottom and click app-client to open it.
+1. Select App integration from the tabbed view, scroll to the bottom and click app-client.

 2. Scroll down to the Hosted UI section and click Edit.

-3. Under Hosted sign-up and sign-in pages scroll down to the Identity providers dropdown list.
-Select the identity provider that was configured in the previous step.
+3. Under Hosted sign-up and sign-in pages scroll down to the Identity providers dropdown list, then select the identity provider that was configured in the previous step.

 4. Click Save changes.